-© Author(s) (or their employer(s)) 2019.
+© Author(s) (or their employer(s)) 2022.
 Re-use permitted under CC BY-NC.
 No commercial re-use.
 See rights and permissions.
 Published by BMJ.

-To cite: White N, Oostendorp LJM, Minton O, et al. BMJ Supportive & Palliative Care Epub ahead of print: [please include Day Month Year]. doi:10.1136/ bmjspcare-2019-002025 Objectives Impending death is poorly recognised.
+To cite: White N, Oostendorp LJM, Minton O, et al. BMJ Supportive & Palliative Care 2022;12:e489-e492.
+Objectives Impending death is poorly recognised.
 Many undergraduate healthcare professionals will not have experience of meeting or caring for someone who is dying.
-As death can occur in any setting, at any time, it is vital that all healthcare students, regardless of the setting they go on to work in, have endof-life care (EOLC) training.
+As death can occur in any setting, at any time, it is vital that all healthcare students, regardless of the setting they go on to work in, have end-of-life care (EOLC) training.
 The aim was to determine current palliative care training at the undergraduate level, in multiple professions, in recognising and communicating dying.